Whether you’re an eye make-up newbie or an experienced artist, there are always new tips, tricks, and techniques to learn.

 With hooded eyes, you’ll want to try and make the visible part of your eyelid look as large as possible.
 Using lighter shades of eyeshadow on the centre of your eyelid will help create the illusion of bigger, wider eyes.
-Give the lighter shades in the True Colour Perfect Wear Eyeshadow Quad a go!
+Give the lighter shades in the All Nudes Eyeshadow Palette a go!

 What can I use as an eyeshadow primer?

 Some like to use concealer as an eyeshadow primer.
 Others prefer to moisturise and apply a light layer of translucent powder over the top of their lids before layering on their eyeshadow.
 The easiest way to prime your eyes is using an eyeshadow primer like the mark.
 MagiX Shadow Attract Eye Primer.
 For more mature make-up wearers who may have ageing skin, the Anew Skin Anti-ageing Transforming Serum Infused Primer helps minimise the appearance of fine lines and wrinkles around the eyes.

 Can you use a face primer as an eye primer?

 Ideally, using an eye primer gives the best results, as your eye make-up stays in place for a long time without going cakey, clumping in your eye creases, or imprinting onto your brow bone when you blink.
 Eye primers have a lightweight formula that helps to keep sebum and face oils from gathering on your lids and interfering with your make-up.